Do I Have an Age Discrimination Case?

 Filing a Lawsuit in Pennsylvania

 Beyond filing on the federal level, you can also file a charge with Fair Employment Practice Agencies (FEPAs) on the state and local levels.
 Some people file with these agencies because of state laws that offer more extensive worker protection.
-For example, Pennsylvania’s laws cover employees of smaller companies with at least 4 employees.
+For example, Pennsylvania’s laws cover employees of smaller companies with at least four employees.
 States may also interpret laws differently or provide various types of compensation to discrimination victims.

 The Pennsylvania Human Relations Act is the state legislation that dictates discriminating against employees over 40 years old based on their age is illegal.
-If you feel your employer has violated your rights under the Pennsylvania Human Relations Act, you can file a discrimination claim with the Pennsylvania Human Relations Commission (PHRC).
+If you feel your employer has violated your rights under the Pennsylvania Human Relations Act, you may file a discrimination claim with the Pennsylvania Human Relations Commission (PHRC).
 The PHRC cooperates with the EEOC to process claims.
 Therefore, you only need to file with either the PHRC or EEOC.

 Contact Weisberg Cummings for a Free Consultation